 Having integrity is not a “sometimes” thing; you either have it or you don’t.
 My father used to tell me that.
 But your integrity gets tested many times in life.
 This is one of the toughest times I ever had trying to maintain my personal integrity.Having integrity is not a ‘sometimes’ thing; you either have it or you don’t.

 I was an assistant coach for the Pittsburgh Steelers and we were playing the Denver Broncos in a big football game.
-A technician from one of the television stations told me about a trick play that the Broncos were going to run.
-He happened to see them run it during their practice.
-I thought, this is not the way I’m supposed to get information, but it could definitely help us win the game.
+A technician from one of the television stations told me about a trick play the Broncos were going to run.
+He happened to see the team run it during practice.
+I knew this was not the way I was supposed to get information, but that information definitely could help us win the game.

 I struggled with whether I should tell my defensive players, but I decided I couldn’t do it because I didn’t get the information the right way.
-As the story would unfold the play happened just after my friend told me.
-A certain player came in the game and they threw a halfback pass for a touchdown.
-I felt terrible that I hadn’t alerted my players, but I felt like I did the right thing.
-We came back to win the game anyway.
+As the story would unfold, the play happened just after my friend told me.
+A certain player came in the game and threw a halfback pass for a touchdown.
+I felt terrible that I hadn’t alerted my players, but I also felt like I did the right thing.
+And we came back to win the game anyway.
 That showed me that doing things the right way would get rewarded.

 Sound off: How has your integrity been tested?

 Huddle Up Question

 Huddle up with your kids and ask, “Why do you think it’s important to have integrity?”